What Was the Rowlatt Act: History and Impact

 Key Features of the Rowlatt Act

-The British government, alarmed by the specter of terrorism and revolutionary movements, viewed the Rowlatt Act as a tool to suppress these perceived threats.
-However, this legislation faced widespread criticism from Indians due to its harsh measures:
+In this What Was the Rowlatt Act, British government, alarmed by the specter of terrorism and revolutionary movements, viewed the Rowlatt Act as a tool to suppress these perceived threats.
+But it faced widespread criticism from Indians due to its harsh measures.
+Indians felt that the Act violated fundamental rights and liberties, fueling widespread discontent and protests across the country.
+What Was the Rowlatt Act However, this legislation faced widespread criticism from Indians due to its harsh measures:

 • The Act suspended fundamental civil liberties.